Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Oldham Street, Manchester in 1909, home to one of the early M & S Penny Bazaars.
 (Lewis's Brand card from the late and lamented Lewis's Dept Store in Manchester)

-During the tour Frank noted "Most goods here are better made and cheaper than in America ...
+After the visits he noted "Most goods here are better made and cheaper than in America ...
 Goods which we sell for ten cents are six to eight cents here.
 Five-cent goods can be bought for two or three cents.
 This means that when we open in England we shall sell very few American goods."

 The 6½D Bazaar company had around 100 stores in 1909, including this one in Briggate, Leeds which was inspected and considered a threat by Frank Woolworth